 But I decided not to let it beat me, I got smart and most importantly, I got prepared.
-And believe it or not, I learned to enjoy creating her lunches and enjoyed knowing that she was getting food that would fuel her brain and body throughout the day.
+And believe it or not, I learned to enjoy creating her healthy packed lunches and enjoyed knowing that she was getting food that would fuel her brain and body throughout the day.
 I work in food and nutrition, so I possibly found this more enjoyable that your average parent, but trust me, I was right there with you when I first started out, lacking in enthusiasm, ideas and time.

 1. Prep a few items in advance.
 Whether it’s a dip and some energy balls, muffins and some oat biscuits, falafel and some cooked grains, a batch of egg mayo and some date butter or a pasta sauce and some pre-chopped or fermented veg sticks, make sure you head into the week with a bit of an armoury.
 These are things can keep well in the fridge can be eaten a few different ways–on its own, in a wrap or as an accompaniment to a hearty salad or served on top of some lentils in order to suit different ages and preferences and that can be reinvented and eaten again later in the week.

 2. Use this formula for a stress-free, nutritionally sound lunch: 1 main event + 1-2 portions of fruit + 2-3 different veg (in the main event or on the side) + a source of wholegrain fibre (i.e. brown rice, brown pasta, brown bread, etc) + protein.
 And you can include a sweet extra, but make sure it has some nutritional value and ideally includes a source of healthy fat, fibre and protein.
 If you’re not sure how to tick all of these nutritional boxes, come to my Family Gut Nutrition & Cookery Workshop Series because we cover this off.